Mintu-Kumar/java8-coding-practice/JavaCodingPractics/src/main/java/QuestionFacedInInterview/VoiingTechnology.md

 2. What is singleton class. write code to implement
 3. How can access private method from outside the class
 4. Write Junit testcase for private method.
-6. Implement exception in java 8.
+5. Implement exception in java 8.
-7. Diff between Iterator and splitIterator.
+6. Diff between Iterator and splitIterator.
+Ans - **Iterator** - Works sequentially; does not support parallel processing.
+Provides hasNext(), next(), and remove(). method
+      **SplitIterator** - Supports splitting the data structure into multiple parts for parallel execution.
+Provides tryAdvance(), forEachRemaining(), and trySplit().
-8. Coding question -  find the duplicate element from array. using java 8
+7. Coding question -  find the duplicate element from array. using java 8
-9. what is synchronized method ?
+8. what is synchronized method ?
-10. how we do achieve serialization and cloneable?
+9. How we do achieve serialization and cloneable?
-11. How to handle synchronized method with concurrent thread?
+10. How to handle synchronized method with concurrent thread?
-12. write java8 code which take 2 interger and return result using lamda expression?
+11. write java8 code which take 2 integer and return result using lamda expression?

 ================ Spring boot =========
 1. Centralized request logging in spring boot login.  - https://medium.com/@gudise.ashok/centralized-logging-using-aop-for-your-spring-boot-app-the-ancient-ones-way-logging-with-power-5a0089809505